katlund/BlockStab/README.md

 ## Installation

 Follow the download options from the Git repository main page.
+Then navigate to the repo and run `install_blockstab.m` in MATLAB.
+Note that this script only temporarily saves the paths; they will be cleared at the next start-up.
+To permanently save `BlockStab` routines to the startup path, run `savepath`, which may overwrite paths to other functions with the same names.

 ## Usage